Breed: AES Warmblut

 Europe: 2 doses 600,- Euro, In Germany payable when the mare is pregnant

-As a Cremello, Saladin is homozygous for the Creme gene.
-For example, when mated to a chestnut, he will 100% sire a palomino foal.
-If you pair him with lightened mares, the foal can also be doubly lightened.
+Being homozygous for the cream gene, Saladin guarantees color consistency.
+For example, when bred to a chestnut mare, he will always sire a palomino foal.
+In combination with light-colored mares, his offspring may also be doubly diluted.

-Saladin's father is the premium stallion Beryllium MD bred by Dr. Marliese Dobberthien, who is best known for her bred stallions Quasi Gold MD and Qaside MD.
-Saladin is the only double lightened son of Beryllium MD available to breeders.
-Beryllium MD was characterized by very honest movements through the body, he was a large and powerful stallion.
-All of these properties are still rarely found in lightened horses.
-Beryllium's grandsire was the highly successful stallion Friedensfürst under Lisa Wilcox.
+Saladin’s sire is the premium stallion Beryllium MD, bred by Dr. Marliese Dobberthien, who is also known for producing notable stallions such as Quasi Gold MD and Qaside MD.
+Saladin is the only double diluted (double lightened) son of Beryllium MD currently available to breeders.
+Beryllium MD was admired for his very honest and expressive movement through the body, combined with a large and powerful physique—traits that remain rare among diluted horses.
+His grandsire, the highly successful stallion Friedensfürst, competed at the highest level under rider Lisa Wilcox.

 Saladin's dam is a daughter of the internationally highly decorated jumping stallion Alois - the mare Sava.
 Sava is also the mother of Scheherazade.
 She was awarded the state premium in Mecklenburg-Western Pomerania and achieved the highest movement marks.